ChatPlug/ChatPlug/README.md

 [![Discord](https://discordapp.com/api/guilds/456875835954298890/embed.png)](https://discord.gg/eWAgMUG)
-# :bridge_at_night: facegram
+# :bridge_at_night: ChatPlug
-*TODO: update description with new services* FacegramBridge is a simple and extensible Facebook (Messenger) - Telegram bridge.
+*TODO: update description with new services*
+ChatPlug is a simple and extensible bridge between Facebook (Messenger), Discord and Telegram.
 Reclaim your privacy now, don't let Zuckbot spy on you  and drain your battery. :battery: :moneybag:
 <p align="center">
   <img src="https://media.giphy.com/media/dSdvPrKU0w8WGo4c9L/giphy.gif">
 </p>

 # :question: How does it work?

-*TODO: update description with new services*
-Everytime you receive a message on Messenger it will be relayed to a specific conversation on telegram.
-When you reply via Telegram the message will be relayed the other way round.
+Everytime ChatPlug receives a message, it will be relayed to another chat on any configured platform.
 This way you don't have to install Facebook Messenger on your phone.

 # :ballot_box_with_check: Requirements
 <p align="center">
   <img src="./facegram_equation.png" width="250"  alt="Logo">
 </p>